MegaManSec/GixyNG/docs/en/index.md

 Unlike running `nginx -t` which only checks syntax, GixyNG actually analyzes your configuration and detects unhardened instances and vulnerabilities.

-With GixyNG, you can perform an automated NGINX configuration security review that can run locally or in CI/CD on every change, whether that be for auditing purposes, compliance, or just general testing.
+With GixyNG, you can perform an automated NGINX configuration security review that can run locally or in CI/CD on every change, whether that be for auditing purposes, compliance, or just general testing, helping produce actionable findings that help prevent unstable/slow NGINX servers, and reduce risk from unsafe directives and insecure defaults.

 ## Contributing